-It’s important to know what your living expenses are and how much you’re spending on them.
+It’s important to be aware of your living expenses and how much you’re spending on them.
 Knowing this will make it easier for you to create a budget and live within your means.

 What Is The Definition Of Living Expenses?

 Your living expenses are the items you can’t afford to cut out of your budget.
 These expenses keep you safe and healthy and allow your home to run smoothly.
 This list includes things like your mortgage, food, water and electricity.

 In comparison, there are probably many items you would like to add to your budget, but they aren’t necessary.
 For instance, you may occasionally splurge on eating out or watching Netflix, but these items aren’t an essential part of your budget.

 Necessary living expenses are mandatory for you to remain in good health and for your home to function.
 If your monthly budget was cut in half tomorrow, your necessary living expenses are the items you cannot cut out.

 Determining your necessary living expenses may sound straightforward, but you probably have a lot more on that list than you realize.
 In general, necessary living expenses fall under the following five categories:

 - Housing Expenses